AdamSobieski/Narratology/Content/Knowledge.md

 Below, an approach is presented for representing strongly-typed structured knowledge, propositional-logical expressions, rules, and queries.

-## Representing Predicates
+## Predicates

-Predicates can be represented as static methods, for example static extension methods on a type `Vocabulary`.
-These static methods for representing predicates can receive a number of strongly-typed inputs and return expressions for functions which receive knowledgebases and return Booleans, `Expression<Func<IReadOnlyKnowledge, bool>>`.
+Predicates can be represented as static methods, for example static extension methods on a type `Vocabulary`, which receive a number of strongly-typed inputs and return expressions for functions which receive knowledgebases and return Booleans.

 ```cs
 namespace Example